 Notes About the Roundup

-Bear in mind that at the price range we’re focused on here, almost all the leather upholstered chairs will be bonded leather.
-That’s not a bad thing in that it is real leather, but bonded leather is created from leather scraps that have been fused together.
+Remember that in the price range we’re focused on here, almost all the leather-upholstered chairs will be bonded leather.
+That’s not bad because it is real leather, but bonded leather is created from fused leather scraps.

-Also, note that if you’re looking for an inexpensive ergonomic office chair, and your budget is $150 or less, you’re not going to find many models sporting fabric upholstery.
-If you’re willing to spend a bit more (in the range of $200, which is the focus of this article), then you’ll find that the options really start to open up.
+Also, note that if you’re looking for ergonomic office chairs and your budget is $150 or less, you won’t find many models sporting fabric upholstery.
+If you’re willing to spend a bit more (in the range of $200, which is the focus of this article), you’ll find that the options start opening up.

 4.4